dgkaminski/Millbury-Electrical-Engineering/README.md

 *Keep in mind, you're limited to compiling 25 programs a day, so try to check the code with me before compliling it.*

-Lesson 1: Basics of Arduinos, Using an LED activated by a button to send a Morse Code Signal
+Lesson 1: Basics of Arduinos, Using an LED activated by a button to send a Morse Code signal

 Lesson 2: Arduino Programming and Using Devices, using passive buzzers and generating analog signals